thederickff/fcmb/README.md

 This project uses three softwares of NBIS (NIST Biometric Image Software (National Institute of Standards and Technology)), **Cwsq** (compress a bitmap file into a wsq), **Mindtct** (extracts fingerprint minutiae), and **Bozorth3** (Matches fingerprints minutiae).

-Currently, it only makes connection with fs80 scanners, but you can try with other Futronic's devices, good lucky!
+Currently, it only makes connection with fs80 and fs88 scanners, but you can try with other Futronic's devices, good lucky!

 ### Usage
 <code>fcmb &lt;directory&gt; &lt;name&gt;</code><br/>